paritytech/homebrew-paritytech/README.md

 ### Installing Parity

-Simply install parity:
+We recommend using the latest feature-rich **beta** release, to install it use:

 ```
-brew install parity --latest
+brew install parity --devel
 ```

-This will install the latest feature-rich **beta** release.

-If you require to install **stable** version of Parity for any reason, just open your terminal and enter:
+If you need to use the **stable** version install it with:

 ```
-brew install parity --stable
+brew install parity
 ```

-The latest **nightly** develop releases are available via:
+The latest **nightly** development releases are available via:

 ```
-brew install parity --nightly
+brew install parity --HEAD
 ```

-In order to update Parity to the latest stable version use:
+In order to update parity to the latest version of the track you're using:

 ```
 brew upgrade parity